MobilePayDev/MobilePay-Invoice/docs/index.md

 ## Overview of MobilePay Invoice integration
 When the merchant is onboarded via  [Production MobilePay Portal](https://admin.mobilepay.dk/), and has ordered MobilePay Invoice, then you can continue with OIDC.

 Note: if you are still working on the integration in sandbox, you will use [Sandbox MobilePay Portal](https://sandprod-admin.mobilepay.dk/) from step 5 in part 1.

-This document explains how to make a technical integration to the **MobilePay Invoice** product.
-The audience for this document is either technical integrators acting on behalf of merchants or merchants creating their own integrations.

 ### OpenID flow
 [![](assets/images/OpenIdflowWithFIandAuthorize.png)](assets/images/OpenIdflowWithFIandAuthorize.png)

 When user clicks on this button, merchant must do back-end call to
-[`"/authorize"`](https://developer.mobilepay.dk/products/openid/authorizeo) endpoint for initiating  authentication flow.
+[`"/authorize"`](https://developer.mobilepay.dk/products/openid/authorize) endpoint for initiating  authentication flow.
 You need to wait for the response by listening on the redirect URI and get the Authorization Code.
 Our system will re-direct the merchant back to your system also using the redirect URL.

-In short - The flow is described in the following 5 steps:

 ## 5 steps to Implementing OpenID Connect

 There are many OpenID Connect certified libraries, so you have to chose the one, that suits you best [from this list](http://openid.net/developers/certified/#RPLibs). we recommend <a href="https://github.com/IdentityModel/IdentityModel.OidcClient2">Certified C#/NetStandard OpenID Connect Client Library </a>
-The flow is described in the following 5 steps:

 1. **Call /connect/authorize to initiate user login and consent**  The Merchant must grant consent through mechanism in the OpenID Connect protocol suite.
 The Hybrid Flow should be initiated.
 For Invoice product the Client must request consent from the merchant using the `invoice` scope.
 You also need to specify `offline_access` scope, in order to get the refresh token.
 When user clicks on this button, merchant must do back-end call to  `"/authorize"` endpoint for initiating  authentication flow.
 **Docs** [here](https://developer.mobilepay.dk/developersupport/openid/authorize/)